 - Getty Images in a successful appeal before the Second Circuit relating to a multi-billion dollar copyright infringement case brought by a photo agency and numerous individual photographers.

 - BTG Pactual, a Brazilian investment bank, in a multi-billion dollar dispute arising out of BTG’s acquisition of a Swiss bank that was found to be a conduit for fraud associated with the sovereign wealth fund 1MBD.

-Prior to joining Weil, Mr. Curtis served as a law clerk to the Honorable Edward C. Prado of the United States Court of Appeals for the Fifth Circuit and to the Honorable Sarah Netburn of the United States District Court for the Southern District of New York.
-Before clerking, Mr. Curtis worked as an associate in the tax and benefits department of another prominent international law firm.
+Prior to joining Weil, Aaron served as a law clerk to the Honorable Edward C. Prado of the United States Court of Appeals for the Fifth Circuit and to the Honorable Sarah Netburn of the United States District Court for the Southern District of New York.
+Before clerking, Aaron worked as an associate in the tax and benefits department of another prominent international law firm.